Currency Press

 Submissions

 Currency Press acknowledges the Gadigal people of the Eora nation, the traditional custodians of the land on which we work.
-We pay our respects to their elders past, present and emerging.
+We pay our respects to their elders past and present and acknowledge Aboriginal and Torres Strait Islanders as this country’s first storytellers.
+Sovereignty has never been ceded.
 Always was, always will be Aboriginal Land.

-© 2022 Currency Press.
+© 2025 Currency Press.
 All Rights Reserved.

 • Books